Resident doctors guide to industrial action in England

 If you are employed as a locum consultant, you cannot take industrial action.

-Locum junior doctors
+Locum resident doctors

 You can take industrial action if you are employed by a trust.